 2. Budget It as Entertainment

-• Treat parlay money as entertainment expense, not investment
+• Treat parlay money as entertainment, not investment

-• Never parlay money you can't afford to lose
+• Never risk money you can't afford to lose

 If you're consistently putting serious bankroll into 5+ leg parlays, you should read our guide on proper bankroll management.